-Introducing local underserved youth to conservation and the outdoors
+Connecting local youth to conservation and the outdoors

-Kulshan Creek Neighborhood Kids Program is a year-round outreach initiative that engages youth from one of the Skagit Valley's most diverse neighborhoods in a variety of outdoor activities including all-day field trips and after-school programs.
+Kulshan Creek Neighborhood Youth Program is a year-round educational initiative that engages young people from three Skagit Valley neighborhoods in a series of outdoor activities including all-day field trips and after-school programs.

 The program serves youth ages 5-18 from the Mount Vernon, WA communities of Kulshan Creek, Casa de San Jose and Harrison Apartments.
 Since 2007, more than 500 youth have learned about bears, bats, marine biology, migratory birds and the natural history of the Skagit Valley through monthly visits to local public lands with a variety of educators.

 Field trips to Mount Baker-Snoqualmie National Forest, North Cascades National Park, Ebey’s Landing National Historical Reserve, Padilla Bay National Estuarine Research Reserve, community gardens, local farms and elsewhere expose kids to special places that they wouldn’t otherwise have the opportunity to experience.
 Program partners and educators provide youth with transportation, outdoor gear, lunch and snacks, as well as activities to enrich their character and self-confidence, increase their knowledge of the natural world, learn from positive adult mentors and encourage constructive social interactions with peers, community members and local organizations.

 Goals of the Kulshan Creek Neighborhood Youth Program include: